 KI provides an incredible base for whatever realm you want to problem-solve in.
 The curriculum will challenge you, broaden your perspectives and let you explore all of your interests, not force you to choose.
 The true beauty of KI is the well-rounded, articulate, numerate and empathetic students it produces.
 I think the secret is that everyone is a KI student... they just don't know it yet!

-Andrew chose to explore several intersecting subjects including management, communication, policy, and law, and also added a minor in English to his degree.
+Andrew chose to explore several intersecting subjects including management, communication, policy, and law, and also added minors in English and Philosophy to his degree.

 Extra-curricular activities: active in student government and other governance-related activities across campus